The Stokomani example: an e-commerce site launched in 3 weeks

 Accelerating on digital: results achieved with PIM

-Once the product information was structured, the Quable and Zen'to - integrator partner - teams were fully mobilized to implement the PIM and to deploy the Stokomani e-shop.
+Once the product information was structured, the Quable and Zen'to - service partner - teams were fully mobilized to implement the PIM and to deploy the Stokomani e-shop.
 More than 7000 products have been referenced in the PIM DAM.
 300 to 500 new products are added every week.

 With this new unified and solid base, Stokomani was able to deploy its e-commerce site on Prestashop in less than three weeks.
 With a particularly favourable timing - the November 2020 lock-in had just begun - the company gained notoriety on the web and observed a strong growth of its traffic on the site.
 This proves that there was a real expectation on the part of consumers.